AscendingPassage.com HOME PAGE.

 her neck and shoulders, and her arm, raised to make who knows what

-mysterious, indicating sign; and finally the slim nudity of her torso,
+mysterious sign. and finally the slim torso,

 and her hips close bound in a sheath.
 Behold her now, the goddess,